asadrehman123/asadrehman123/README.md

 - 👋 Hi, I’m @asadrehman123
-- 👀 I’m interested in Machine Learning, Data Science and Deep Learning.
+- 👀 I’m interested in Machine Learning, Computer vision and Deep Learning.
 - 🌱 I’m currently done my Bachelor's in Mathematics and learning Programming Language like python and R for Data science.
 - 💞️ I’m looking for a supervisior for my Master's Research in the interested fields.
 - 📫 Reach me by Email: rehmanasad630@gmail.com